three2wan/jom-lepak-webapp/README.md

 # jom-lepak-webapp

-An web application where you can make new friends by sharing your fovourite activity with others.
+An web application where you can make new friends by sharing your favorite activity with others.

 - Front End: ReactJS
 - Back End: .Net Core